ratioSolver/AerialS/README.md

 ## Dynamically adding new requirements

 As we have seen in the previous sections, the system offers, during execution, the possibility of dynamically and incrementally adding new requirements to the planning problem.
-This service is called `new_requirement`.
+This service is called `requirement_manager`.
 It has a type called `RequirementManager` with the following structure:

 ```
 uint64 reasoner_id